VerdeSat/verdesat/docs/MODULES.md

 > Lightweight service-layer helpers used by the CLI and tests.

 ## `verdesat.services.ai_report`
+> Service for LLM-based report summaries with caching.
 **Classes**
 - `LlmClient` — Minimal interface for language model clients.
 - `AiReportService` — Create AI-generated summaries for project AOIs.